GLOBAL SELLING BLOG

 Step 8: Exporter’s bank receives payment

-The importer examines the paperwork, pays for the LC, and then the importer’s bank transfers the funds to the exporter’s bank2.
+The importer examines the paperwork, pays for the LC, and then the importer’s bank transfers the funds to the exporter’s bank.

-A Letter of Credit at Sight offers protection to both the importer and exporter in a transaction.
-Below are some of its benefits:
+A sight LC offers protection to both the importer and exporter in a transaction.
+Some of its benefits are:

 Effective working capital management for exporters

-Exporters have freedom to manage their working capital as they can receive payments against goods as soon as the shipment is on the way, which is one of the most beneficial benefits of a Sight LC.
-As a result, the exporter may not encounter a cash constraint and can effectively manage working capital.
+Exporters have freedom to manage their working capital as they can receive payments against goods as soon as the shipment is on the way.
+This is beneficial for exporters because it reduces cash constraints due to delayed payments.

 Short payment terms

-Usually, when an exporter gives an importer a credit term, it may last between 15 and 90 days.
-A Letter of Credit at Sight ensures that the exporter is paid earlier.
+Usually, a credit term given by an exporter lasts between 15 and 90 days.
+A sight LC ensures that the exporter is paid earlier rather than later.

-Since the importer does not request for a credit period as such from the exporter, they are in a strong position to negotiate fair rates and conditions during trade.
+Since the importer does not request a prolonged credit period from the exporter, they are in a strong position to negotiate rates and conditions during trade.
 This provides a competitive advantage in the market.

 Payment terms of LC at sight

-The document is issued by the importer’s bank and delivered to the exporter’s bank in India.
-The exporter then receives the LC from the bank and begins the production process after reviewing the paperwork.
-When the goods are ready, the supplier ships them and delivers the packing bill and Bill of Lading to the Indian bank for review.
+The importer’s bank issues the document and delivers it to the exporter’s bank in India.
+Business B then receives the LC from the bank and begins the production process after reviewing the paperwork.
+When the goods are ready, business B ships them and delivers the packing bill and bill of lading to the Indian bank for review.
 The bank then sends the paperwork to the importer’s bank after checking for any inconsistencies.

-After reviewing the documentation, the importer’s bank requests payment of LC amount to obtain the document.
-The importer, Business A, cannot obtain the documents without paying the LC amount since the bank has issued a Letter of Credit at Sight.
-Without it, the importer also cannot receive the goods that the exporter has delivered.
-The bank transfers the funds to the designated bank when the importer pays the amount and gets the necessary paperwork.
+After reviewing the documentation, the importer’s bank requests payment of LC amount from business A to obtain these documents.
+Without paying the amount as per the sight LC, business A cannot receive the goods that business B has delivered.
+The importer’s bank transfers the funds to the exporter’s bank after the importer pays the amount and receives the necessary paperwork.

 Contents of LC at Sight

-Some of the details included in an LC at Sight are3:
+Some of the details included in a sight LC are:

 2. Details of the exporter